atharvakale343/p7zip-390r/writeups/2-checkpoint/submission.md

 ## Next Steps

--   Fuzzing with higher timeout to increase coverage and avoid false positives.
+-   Fuzzing with higher timeout to increase coverage and avoid false positives
--   Fuzzing different features of the target binary.
+-   Fuzzing different features of the target binary
--   Investigating how _p7zip_ is fuzzed and tested in [OSS-Fuzz](https://github.com/google/oss-fuzz/pull/5899).
+-   Investigating how _p7zip_ is fuzzed and tested in [OSS-Fuzz](https://github.com/google/oss-fuzz/pull/5899)
--   TODO on static side